 Using an app can also allow your clients to make their own bookings allowing you to concentrate on keeping your visitors happy rather than manning the phone.
 Not only is this more convenient for you and your customers, but an app is more likely to appeal to younger, tech-savvy individuals, tapping into a market that is often overlooked in the golfing industry.

-Hopefully, you’ve learned an awful lot about marketing and how it can influence your business and have considered the tools and techniques described on this page to see if they would work for you.
-Remember, though that this is just the tip of the iceberg when it comes to business marketing as new technologies and business ideas will be invented every day.
-The best way of keeping ahead of the trend is to keep researching marketing techniques to keep your business image looking fresh in the coming years.
+Hopefully, you’ve learned an awful lot about golf course marketing and how it can influence your business and have considered the tools and techniques described on this page to see if they would work for you.
+Remember, though that this is just the tip of the iceberg when it comes to golf course marketing as new technologies and business ideas will be invented every day.
+The best way of keeping ahead of the trend is to keep researching golf course marketing techniques to keep your business image looking fresh in the coming years.